 Is The Magic House designed for a specific age level?

 The Magic House is fun for everyone!
 Toddlers enjoy For Baby & Me, an exhibit area inspired by nursery rhymes.
 Preschoolers love Wonder Works, an area designed especially for younger children to explore the wonders of the world around them.
 Children ages five to 11 especially like the Children’s Village, a kid-sized community with a market, pet clinic, bank, library, garage and even a fishing pond.

 Older children enjoy our Make-It Workshop, where they sew on a real sewing machine, create a unique sculpture out of recycled materials, see a 3D printer in action and more; and the Star-Spangled Center, a civic education center with a courtroom, legislative chamber and the Oval Office, where any kid can be president.

 When is the best time to visit The Magic House?

 Any time is a great time to visit The Magic House!
 On weekends and in the summer, afternoons after 2:00 pm are usually the least crowded.
 During the school year, the Museum is closed to the public on Mondays and on weekday mornings to accommodate school field trip programs.
-On school days, special areas of the Museum open at 10:30 am for preschoolers and their special adults.

 How long is a visit?